-ControlCase – Automating Compliance
+ControlCase - Automating Compliance for Better Management

 With data security regulations becoming increasingly critical – especially with the upcoming General Data Protection Regulation (GDPR) – organizations and companies need solutions that can ensure compliance across their systems in order to function optimally.
 Kishor Vaswani, CEO of ControlCase, discusses what modern compliance is about and why automation is the only way forward.